kratsg/optimization/README.md

 }
 ```

 which provides a setup_venv script to allow you to use virtual environments for your python installations which help encapsulate your work.
+This should be run when you need to use your python setup, and should be called after an `lsetup root` (or `lsetup python`) command.
 It means that your site packages (eg: for tarballing) will be located in `$HOME/.virtualenvs/<NAME>/lib/python2.7/site-packages` where `<NAME>` is the name of the virtual environment you make.

 #### Errors with root-numpy and TMVA